peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

      CBOREncodeOptions options)`<br>
  Writes a string in CBOR format to a data stream, using the given options to control the encoding process.
+* `static int WriteFloatingPointBits​(java.io.OutputStream outputStream,
+                      long floatingBits,
+                      int byteCount)`<br>
+ Writes the bits of a floating-point number in CBOR format to a data stream.
+* `static int WriteFloatingPointValue​(java.io.OutputStream outputStream,
+                       double doubleVal,
+                       int byteCount)`<br>
+ Writes a 64-bit binary floating-point number in CBOR format to a data stream, either in its 64-bit form, or its rounded 32-bit or 16-bit equivalent.
+* `static int WriteFloatingPointValue​(java.io.OutputStream outputStream,
+                       float singleVal,
+                       int byteCount)`<br>
+ Writes a 32-bit binary floating-point number in CBOR format to a data stream, either in its 64- or 32-bit form, or its rounded 16-bit equivalent.
 * `static void WriteJSON​(java.lang.Object obj,
          java.io.OutputStream outputStream)`<br>
- Converts an arbitrary object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+ Converts an arbitrary object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 * `void WriteJSONTo​(java.io.OutputStream outputStream)`<br>
- Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
+ Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 * `void WriteJSONTo​(java.io.OutputStream outputStream,
            JSONOptions options)`<br>
- Converts this object to a string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+ Converts this object to a string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.